 V1 => null.

-Initializes aspect is provided for a package, then it should be
+Initializes aspect for a package, it must be complete: you must list

 Code Examples / Pitfalls¶

-This section contains some code examples and pitfalls.
+This section contains some code examples to illustrate potential pitfalls.

-whose capacity is initialized at elaboration from an external configuration.
+whose capacity is initialized from an external configuration during

 Part_Of to the state of hidden local package